 A golden suggestion that is even better is – MAKE SURE you have invoices as opposed to receipts.

 While Amazon may have accepted receipts in the past and continues to request receipts or invoices from Amazon seller, they are very ‘picky’ on what receipts they will accept and what receipts they will reject.
 It’s very difficult to gauge what receipts from which retailers they accept.

 What is known is that the receipts should contain the invoice number, the retailers address, their location, contact information, description of the product purchased and the quantity of the products purchased.

 A great example for accepted retail receipts are the receipts from Ross, they contain the required information and thus Amazon is likely to accept them.
 However, be forewarned that Amazon may reject them depending on various factors that include but do not exclude various information on the receipt.

 We see their request for receipts as a double edge sword.
 Proceed with caution by providing Amazon with receipts if your receipts meet all the criteria required but remember they may not accept them.
 It may be confusing and very frustrating when Amazon alleges that you may be offering inauthentic items when in fact your products are authentic.
-We are certain that Toy R Us, Ross, Best Buy, or Game Stop are not selling inauthentic products to you.
+We are certain that Toy R Us (when it still existed), Ross, Best Buy, or Game Stop are not selling inauthentic products to you.

 Amazon sellers have to know that it's VERY DIFFICULT and next to impossible to confirm and verify whether the product(s) in question were actually purchased by you (the Amazon seller) because the retail receipts do not contain your information (the buyer’s information) like their name, business entity, address, website, phone number tax identification number, and many times receipts do not contain a clear description of the product purchased or the quantity in numerical format.